Elias Cornelius Boudinot: Later years

 Following the war, Boudinot and his uncle Stand Watie started a tobacco factory.
-They intended to take advantage of tax immunities in the 1866 Cherokee treaty with the United States.
-As the majority of Cherokee had supported the Confederacy, the US required them to make a new peace treaty.
-Disagreeing that the 1866 treaty provided immunity for such operations as the tobacco factory, US officials seized the factory for nonpayment of taxes.
+They intended to take advantage of tax immunities in the 1866 Cherokee treaty with the United States and undersell American tobacco producers, even though they had opposed the treaty.
+Disagreeing that the 1866 treaty provided immunity for such operations, Commissioner of Internal Revenue Columbus Delano ordered the factory be seized.
 In 1871, the US Supreme Court ruled against Boudinot and Watie.
 It said that the Congress could abrogate previous treaty guarantees, and that the 1866 treaty had not renewed or provided for previous tax immunities.

 Boudinot continued to be active in politics and society in Indian Territory after the war.
 He helped attract railroad construction.
 Under changing Indian policy by the federal government, he helped open the former Indian Territory to white settlement with passage of the Dawes Act.
 It first provided for allotment of communal lands to individual households of tribal members.
 The federal government declared any remaining land as "surplus" and allowed its sale to non-Native Americans.
 Boudinot founded the city of Vinita, Oklahoma.

 He also spent time lobbying the federal government in Washington, DC.
 Among his activities was lobbying for the railroads.
 Congress passed a bill in 1873 to provide financial relief for Boudinot.
 However, this bill was pocket vetoed by President Ulysses S. Grant.
 Beginning in 1874, Boudinot served as private secretary to Congressman Thomas M. Gunter (D-Arkansas).
 He also was appointed to some paid committee clerkships.
 After Gunter left Congress, Boudinot became the secretary to U.S. Senator James David Walker of Arkansas.
 In 1885, he tried to gain appointment as Commissioner of Indian Affairs.
 Although supported by Arkansas politicians, he was unsuccessful.

-He also practiced law in Arkansas with the politician Robert Ward Johnson (18-1879), who had been elected to both houses of Congress before the Civil War.
+He also practiced law in Arkansas with the politician Robert Ward Johnson (1814–1879), who had been elected to both houses of Congress before the Civil War.
 Boudinot was active politically on issues related to the Indian Territory.
 He frequently spoke on the lecture circuit about Cherokee issues and development in the West, and was considered a prominent orator.
 Boudinot contributed to the eventual formation of the state of Oklahoma in the early twentieth century.
 Many Cherokee and others of the Five Civilized Tribes had first tried to gain passage of legislation to found a state to be controlled by Native Americans.
 He continued his work as an attorney.
 He died at the age of 55 of dysentery in Fort Smith on September 27, 1890.
 He is buried in Oak Cemetery.